 As an experienced sommelier and brewer, I highly advise against using bleach, specifically chlorine bleach, to clean your kegs.
 While bleach is often seen as a powerful cleaning agent, it can actually be quite damaging to the inside of your keg.

 One of the main issues with using chlorine bleach is that it can pit the inside of the keg.
 Pitting refers to the formation of small holes or depressions on the surface of the metal.
-This can lead to a variety of problems, such as bacterial growth in the pits, which can contaminate future batches of or .
+This can lead to a variety of problems, such as bacterial growth in the pits, which can contaminate future batches of beer or wine.

 Additionally, bleach can leave behind a residue that is difficult to completely remove.
 Even if you rinse the keg thoroughly, traces of bleach may remain, and this can affect the flavor of your beverages.
-The residue can also react with any remaining organic matter, such as or sugars, and create off-flavors or aromas.
+The residue can also react with any remaining organic matter, such as yeast or sugars, and create off-flavors or aromas.

 Furthermore, chlorine bleach can be corrosive to stainless steel, which is a common material used in kegs.
 Over time, using bleach as a cleaning agent can weaken the metal and potentially lead to leaks or other structural issues with the keg.